dkammer/processingglyphs/README.md

 ## Running Demo

 Inside the main sketch, random data is created to showcase the glyphs.

-Hit 'r' on the keyboard to record PDF files of each frame.
+   * Hit 'r' on the keyboard to record PDF files of each frame.
 Press 'r' again to deactivate recording.
-Press 'g' to switch between the glyph types.
-Pressing 'a' will switch between showing axes and hiding them.
-Using '+' and '-' you can increase and decrease the amount of data items shown in one glyph.
-Hit space bar to terminate the demo program.
+   * Press 'g' to switch between the glyph types.
+   * Pressing 'a' will switch between showing axes and hiding them.
+   * Using '+' and '-' you can increase and decrease the amount of data items shown in one glyph.
+   * Press 'p' to pause the program and again to continue the loop.
+   * Pressing UP and DOWN on the keyboard will make the regeneration of glyphs faster or slower.
+   * Press 'd' to stop creating new data items (this will effectively pause the program as well).
+This is useful to compare glyph types for the same data.
+   * Hit space bar to terminate the demo program.

 ## API